 Your wedding venue is definitely on this list.
 It is essential to go in and inspect the space in person.
 Pictures and videos are great, but going in will give you a better perspective on your wedding vision, design ideas, and just the flow of things.

-Because of the “flow” of the guests, activities, seating configuration and spaces is essential as they will play a significant role on your wedding reception day-of timeline.
+Because of the “flow” of the guests, activities, seating configuration, and spaces is essential as they will play a significant role in your wedding reception day-of timeline.

 Managing Your Guest List